-Welcome to Year 2 Autumn Term
+Welcome to Year 2 Spring Term

 Curriculum

-In English, we will be writing recounts, letters, postcards, stories and instructions and will use different texts to support our writing - Amelia Earhart, Flat Stanley, Meerkat Mail and Elephant.
+In English, we will be writing recounts, stories and non-chronological reports and will use different texts to support our writing - Amelia Earhart, The Dragon Machine and The Diversity of Life.
 These are all part of our Year 2s Monty reads.
-We will also be reading 'Flat Stanley' by Jeff Brown and 'The Snow Queen' by Hans Christian Andersen for our active read texts and develop our comprehension skills.
+We will also be reading 'The Boy Who Grew Dragons' by Andy Shepherd for our active read text and develop our comprehension skills.
 We will continue to practise learning sounds and words for phonics to support our reading and use our knowledge of different aspects of grammar, punctuation and spelling to support our writing.

 In Science, we will be finding out about habitats including looking at life processes, food chains and woodland, rainforest and ocean habitats.
 We will also classify objects into groups and research information to find answers to questions.